jocelyn-stericker/hacklily/README.md

 ## Deployment

-Whenever a commit is pushed to master, Travis will deploy a new version.
+Whenever a commit is pushed to master, Netlify will deploy a new version.

-`make deploy` updates https://github.com/hacklily/hacklily.github.io.
-When these files change, GitHub starts serving new files to https://www.hacklily.org.